h0tk3y/k-new-mpp-samples/README.md

 ## IDE plugin

 Grab an IDE plugin build from TeamCity: [(link)](https://teamcity.jetbrains.com/viewLog.html?buildId=lastFinished&buildTypeId=Kotlin_dev_CompilerAllPlugins&tab=artifacts).
 Note that the new MPP support is now work-in-progress, and some features are missing.
-Some of the known issues are:

-* `expect`/`actual` matchinig between source sets not working
+## Known issues

-* dependencies not imported for some (non-platform-specific) source sets
+Use this search query in the Kotlin YouTrack: [(link)](https://youtrack.jetbrains.com/issues/KT?q=%23new-multiplatform%20)